ARUNMANNURU/wiki-Test/README.md

 a) Download the project zip folder

-b) Using console set path to project folder were you download the file
+b) Using console set path to project folder were you download the file ( ex: c:Downloads/wiki-Test )

 c) Using the gradle wrapper is as simple as typing.Following commands